3rdgroup/appdensitycalculation/README.md

 populationDataGroupedByBarangay = group_by(populationData, Region,CityProvince,Barangay)

 3. Summarize results
+populationDataGroupedByBarangayWithCount = summarize(populationDataGroupedByBarangay, population = sum(Population))

-4. Merge City Province by Region and Region Area by Region
+4. Merge Population Data and Region Area Data mergedPopulationDataAndRegionData = merge(populationDataGroupedByBarangayWithCount, regionAreaData, by = "Region")

-5. Get the count of City per Region
+5. Get the count of Barangay per Region while taking into account that there are barangays that have the same names init=DT[,.(n=length(Barangay)),by=Region] tallyOfBarangayPerRegion=init[order(Region)]

-6. Merge count of City per Region with the previous one
+6. Merge count of Barangay per Region with the previous one
+mergedPopulationDataAndRegionDataAndTally = merge(mergedPopulationDataAndRegionData, tallyOfBarangayPerRegion, by = "Region")

-7. Add another column that contains the computations of land area of city (area/n)
+7. Add another column that contains the computations of land area of city (area/n) mergedPopulationDataAndRegionDataAndTallyWithBarangayArea = mutate(mergedPopulationDataAndRegionDataAndTally, landAreaOfBarangay = Area/n)

-8. Add another column that contains the computation of population denstiy (population/land area of city)
+8. Add another column that contains the computation of population denstiy (population/land area of city) finalDataSet = mutate(mergedPopulationDataAndRegionDataAndTallyWithBarangayArea, populationDensity = population/landAreaOfBarangay)

-9. Arrange the list in descending order
+9. Arrange the list in descending order output = arrange(finalDataSet, desc(populationDensity))

-10. Get only the top 5 of the list.
+10. Get only the top 5 of the list. topFiveBarangayWithHighestDensity = head(output, n=5)

 11. The list is as follows;
       City Province                  Population Density
       Quezon City                    80566